© Copyright, 2012, R. Fleischer

 For practical purposes

-now, you would get a salvaged cooler, of either the
+now, you would get a salvaged radiator cooler (and all of the other parts if you could), of either the

-thermostat or non-thermostat type and simply install it.
+thermostat or non-thermostat type and simply install them.
 If you had a

 EARLY model with the internal cap cover, you needed to convert the central tube

-OTHERWISE, with later models, all you need is the outer cover, hoses, cooler and brackets from a salvaged bike.
+and the canister.
+OTHERWISE, with later models, all you need is the outer cover, hoses, cooler, and brackets from a salvaged bike.